QubesOS/qubes-posts/2021-12-07-debian-11-templates-available.md

 Please note that no user action is required regarding the OS version in dom0.
 For details, please see our [note on dom0 and EOL].

+**Note for 4.1 release candidate testers:** Qubes 4.1 release candidates already include the Debian 11 template by default, so no action is required.

 [installation instructions]: /doc/templates/debian/#installing
 [performing an in-place upgrade]: /doc/template/debian/upgrade/